ielkhalloufi/quarkus-aws-lambda-http-kotlin/README.md

-# Example project to use Quarkus + AWS Lambda with Java
+# Example project to use Quarkus + AWS Lambda with Kotlin

 # Build and Deploy

 Build the project using maven:
  `mvn clean install`

-Build a native project:
+Build a native project (GraalVM must already be installed):
 `mvn clean install -Dnative`

 ## Simulate AWS Lambda deployment: